 220 volts alternating current.
 Generally, you can recharge your batteries in your hotel room without a problem.
 Senegal uses two-pin continental-style plugs, so you will probably need an adapter.
+In the Lompoul desert they have a generator which is working in the evening so that you can charge your batteries at the reception.
 Remember to charge your batteries wherever you have the opportunity.
 Please note that power cuts are frequent.
 You will need to bring a good torch with you.